Board Executive Committee

 • Rabbi Esther L. Lederman

-Rabbi Esther L. Lederman serves as Director of Congregational Innovation & Leadership at the Union for Reform Judaism, a position she has held since 2015.
-Prior to that role, she was the Associate Rabbi at Temple Micah in Washington, DC.
+Rabbi Esther L. Lederman serves as Vice President of Leaders in Action at the Union for Reform Judaism.
+Prior to that role, she was the Director of Congregational Innovation & Leadership at the Union for Reform Judaism and, before that, Associate Rabbi at Temple Micah in Washington, DC.
 She was ordained in May 2008 from Hebrew Union College-Jewish Institute of Religion in New York City.
 She received her B.A. in Political Science and Middle Eastern Studies from McGill University in 1996.
 Rabbi Lederman sits on several boards in addition to T'ruah: the Habonim Dror Foundation and Ameinu, as well as the board of the Federation of Greater Washington.
 She lives in Arlington, VA with her husband and two children.

 • Rabbi Michael Lezak